 Membership is free, however all members will be requested to make a voluntary donation to the Hallé as a contribution towards the core costs of maintaining the orchestra.
 Members are also expected to contribute towards the cost of residential courses and tours where appropriate.

 Limited bursaries are available through an application process to help cover the costs of residential courses, tours and travel to rehearsals and concerts.
 The Hallé is grateful to the Oglesby Charitable Trust for the bursary fund.

-For all Hallé Youth Orchestra enquiries, please contact Youth Orchestra Manager, Isabelle Orford at on email@example.com or call 0161 907 9056.
+For all Hallé Youth Orchestra enquiries, please contact Youth Ensembles Manager, Isabelle Orford on firstname.lastname@example.org or call 0161 907 9056.